metagenlab/BioVx/README.md

 ---

 * **Note 1:**
-The manual needs to be updated.
+The BioV manual needs to be updated.

 * **Note 2:**
 Some modifications to protocol 2 and other programs